Ovarian Cancer Lawsuits Spark Asbestos-Contaminated Talc ResearchAwareness & Research

 New research on talc and ovarian cancer has found talc and asbestos fibers in ovarian tumors that match fibers found in talcum powder products.

 In February 2020, a study published in the Journal of Occupational and Environmental Medicine analyzed the tumors of 10 ovarian cancer patients who claimed they used Johnson & Johnson’s talcum powder products.

 Researchers discovered talc and asbestos fibers in the patients’ tumors that perfectly matched the talc and asbestos fibers found in J&J’s talcum powder products, including Johnson’s Baby Powder, Shower to Shower and Shower to Shower Shimmer Effects.

 Talc was found in all 10 of the patients’ tumors and tremolite and/or anthophyllite asbestos was found in eight tumors.
-Tremolite and anthophyllite are amphibole forms of asbestos that are considered highly carcinogenic.
+Tremolite and anthophyllite are amphibole forms of toxic asbestos that are considered highly carcinogenic.

 In 1949, a case report of a woman diagnosed with both asbestosis and ovarian cancer was the first to suggest that asbestos exposure could cause both of these diseases in a single patient.